-Course credits with a minimum grade of C earned at other accredited seminaries, graduate theological schools, and through other related programs are accepted to the extent that the courses are comparable to the seminary's stated requirements.
+=ourses are comparable to the seminary's stated requirements.
 Students may receive up to the number of transfer hours listed in the chart below.
 No more than half of the credits earned toward a completed graduate degree at another institution may be transferred to a DTS degree program.
 Additionally, no more than half of a student's transfer hours may comprise credits earned more than 10 years ago (whether toward a completed or noncompleted degree).